2024 Guidelines for ENERGY STAR® Certified Windows, Doors and Skylights

 Windows, doors and skylights come in a variety of styles, shapes, sizes and performance levels.
 To meet the 2020 ENERGY STAR® specifications, you should look for these energy-efficient features:

-Double and Triple Pane—the space between panes of glass is what give windows and doors the best thermal insulating power.
+- Double and Triple Pane—the space between panes of glass is what give windows and doors the best thermal insulating power.
 The larger the gap, the better the insulation.

-Low-E Coating—low emissive coatings help reduce energy gain (heat infiltration) and block damaging UV rays from penetrating your home.
+- Low-E Coating—low emissive coatings help reduce energy gain (heat infiltration) and block damaging UV rays from penetrating your home.

-Argon and Krypton Gas—used to fill the gap between triple-pane windows.
+- Argon and Krypton Gas—used to fill the gap between triple-pane windows.
 Conducts up to 50-percent less heat than air and protects against heat loss and condensation in cold climates.

-Are There Window and Door Rebates and Incentives Available?
+Window and Door Rebates for Energy-Efficient Installations

 To encourage Canadians to buy energy-efficient windows, doors and skylights, Natural Resources Canada offers consumer education programs and cost incentives for the purchase of ENERGY STAR®-certified products.